 The 11th Air Force (11 AF) provides forces to maintain air superiority in Alaska and support Alaska-based ground forces, and combat-ready air forces for employment by combatant commanders to preserve the national sovereignty of the United States and defend U.S. interests overseas.

-The largest subordinate units in 11 AF are the 673rd Air Base Wing and 3rd Wing at Joint Base Elmendorf-Richardson and the 354th Fighter Wing at Eielson AFB, near Fairbanks, Alaska.
+The largest subordinate units in 11 AF are the 3rd Wing at Joint Base Elmendorf-Richardson and the 354th Fighter Wing at Eielson AFB, near Fairbanks, Alaska.

-The 673rd ABW provides support services for more than 34,000 personnel and family members on Joint Base Elmendorf-Richardson.
-The 3rd WG operates the E-3B Sentry, C-17 Globemaster III, F-22A Raptor and C-12F Huron aircraft.
-The wing provides air supremacy, surveillance, worldwide airlift, and agile combat support forces to project global power and global reach.
+The 3 WG, the largest unit within 11 AF, trains and equips an Air Expeditionary Force lead wing comprised of more than 2,200 Airmen and E-3B Sentry, C-17 Globemaster III, C-130 Hercules, F-22A Raptor and C-12F Huron aircraft.
+It provides air supremacy, surveillance, worldwide airlift, and agile combat support forces to project global power and global reach.
 The 3 WG also maintains the installation for critical force staging and throughput operations in support of worldwide contingencies.